chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

 ## Overview

 The Known Addresses indexer provides a system for storing, managing, and retrieving labeled blockchain addresses across Substrate networks.
-It serves as a reference database that maps cryptographic addresses to human-readable labels and metadata, with the following key features:
+Unlike other indexers that consume data from the Block Stream indexer, the Known Addresses service functions as an independent enrichment service that maps cryptographic addresses to human-readable labels and metadata.
+It offers the following key features:

 - **Address labeling** for improved readability and identification
 - **Metadata management** including source tracking and categorization